SigurdRiseth/Fashion-AI/README.md

 ## Results

-The model achieves an accuracy of approximately XX% on the test set.
+The model achieves an accuracy of approximately 87.4% on the test set.
 Below is a confusion matrix of the model's performance:

 ## License